Installing Kibana with Sentinl on Kubernetes

 channel: 'general'

-After we run this yaml files on our Kubernetes node there is how its looks like.
+After we run these YAML files on our Kubernetes node, here is what it looks like.

-Our example (komljen filebeat) uses filebeat-* for index name.
+Our example (komljen filebeat) uses filebeat-* as the index name, so that’s the index we point Kibana-Sentinl at.